In 2005, Steve Jobs gave a moving and impassioned commencement speech to Stanford’s undergraduate class.

 Because almost everything — all external expectations, all pride, all fear of embarrassment or failure – these things just fall away in the face of death, leaving only what is truly important.

-But in many ways, it’s the most important part of his speech.
+But in many ways, it’s the most important part of Jobs’s speech.

-As Julien Smith at In Over Your Head reminded us recently, if you die with any life left in you, you’ve wasted it.
+As entrepreneur Julien Smith at In Over Your Head reminds us, if you die with any life left in you, you’ve wasted it.
+Author and “accidental creative” Todd Henry makes a similar point when he exhorts us to “die empty.”

 And go after only what is truly important.